-If you are looking for a larger lake to complete your vacation, Lake Mohave is just over an hour away from Las Vegas but an entirely different world.
+If you are looking for a larger lake to complete your vacation, Lake Mohave is just over an hour away from Las Vegas but in an entirely different world.
 The border between Nevada and Arizona is marked by the Lake Mohave reservoir, located downstream of the Hoover Dam.
-The lake is impressive due to its 26,500 acres of water, 75 feet (23 meters) depth, and 8.69 billion cubic feet (246.1 million cubic meters) volume.
+The lake is impressive due to its 26,500 acres of surface area, 75 feet (23 meters) depth, and 199,500 acre-feet of water volume.
 The lake’s main freshwater species are the rainbow trout, striped bass, largemouth, smallmouth, channel catfish, crappie, common carp, and sunfish.
 The razorback sucker and the bonytail chub, two endangered native fish species, are also found in the lake.

 The lake is 67 miles long and has more than 200 miles of shoreline, making it rather “thin” at its narrowest point of only around 4 miles.
 The entire 22 miles of the lake, formed from tiny canyons, are exciting to explore and offer opportunities to reconnect with nature.
 As Lake Mead’s shallowest waters flow over the Hoover Dam, the water becomes icy.
 In comparison to Lake Mead, Lake Mohave is smaller and shallower.

 In Lake Mohave, striped bass has become the primary sport fish.
 This species breeds in the reservoir’s seasonally warm regions, migrates into colder waters as it becomes larger, and eventually feeds on other fish.
 The sport fishery’s remaining section comprises channel catfish, largemouth bass, smallmouth bass, and sunfish.
 Threadfin shad, green sunfish, bluegill, and crayfish are the main forage species in the area.

 1. Lake Mead